 General Bankruptcy Questions

 This is one of the most common bankruptcy questions, and the short answer is not necessarily.
-Some examples are alimony, child support, certain property settlement agreements in divorce, certain income tax liabilities, Department of Revenue sales tax liability, Internal Revenue Service pay roll tax liability or trust fund liability, and most student loans.
+Some examples are alimony, child support, certain property settlement agreements in divorce, certain income tax liabilities, Department of Equalization sales tax liability, Internal Revenue Service pay roll tax liability or trust fund liability, and most student loans.
 Also, many debts created by fraud, embezzlement, or conversion can not be discharged.
 (An example of this would getting a large cash advance just before filing.
 That could be considered fraud.)

 You must list ALL debts that have a balance, because all creditors must be treated equally.

 We cannot speak for the creditors policies.
 However, our experience is if you pay off one thinking you will be able to keep it, the likelihood is the creditor will still cancel your account.
 Also, because creditors have to be treated equally, if you pay more than $600 within 90 days of filing the Trustee can and may make them give it back and disperse it to all creditors who file claims in your case.

 One of the big benefits of declaring personal bankruptcy is this: from the moment your Chapter 7 or Chapter 13 bankruptcy is filed with the court, foreclosure actions against you must stop.
 The foreclosure can be held off while you catch up the payments in a Chapter 13.
 However, you must be able to show the court that you CAN make the regular payments from now on, plus an amount to catch up what you are behind to make it work.
 If you can not make the payments the lender will get relief from the bankruptcy fairly quickly.